AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/examples/email-service.md

 + `smtp.host` is set to the OSGi environment variable `$[env:AEM_PROXY_HOST;default=proxy.tunnel]` so it is routed through the egress.
   + `$[env:AEM_PROXY_HOST]` is a reserved variable that AEM as a Cloud Service maps to the internal `proxy.tunnel` host.
   + Do NOT attempt to set the `AEM_PROXY_HOST` via Cloud Manager.
 + `smtp.port` is set to the `portForward.portOrig` port that maps to the destination email service's host and port.
-This example uses the mapping: `AEM_PROXY_HOST:30002` &rarr; `smtp.sendgrid.com:465`.
+This example uses the mapping: `AEM_PROXY_HOST:30465` &rarr; `smtp.sendgrid.com:465`.
   + The `smpt.port` is set to the `portForward.portOrig` port, and NOT the SMTP server's actual port.
 The mapping between the `smtp.port` and the `portForward.portOrig` port is established by the Cloud Manager `portForwards` rule (as demonstrated below).

 Since secrets must not be stored in code, the email service's username and password are best provided using [secret OSGi configuration variables](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#secret-configuration-values), set using AIO CLI, or the Cloud Manager API.

 Typically, [flexible port egress](../flexible-port-egress.md) is used to satisfy integrating with an email service unless it is necessary to `allowlist` the Adobe IP, in which case [dedicated egress ip address](../dedicated-egress-ip-address.md) can be used.

+Additionaly, review AEM documentation on [sending e-mail](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/development-guidelines.html#sending-email).

 ## Advanced networking support